cambridgeltl/autopeft/README.md

 ```
 pip install -r examples/pytorch/text-classification/requirements.txt
 ```
-Notice that sk-learn should be 1.1.3.
-It will show error if you install the latest 1.2.0 Moreover, pyro requires cuda version starting with 1.x, you can remove this assertion if you are willing to use torch 2.0.0.

 4. To run locally, you can also install the model from Huggingface.
-Otherwise, just specify the bert-base-uncased in the model path.
+Otherwise, just specify the bert-base-uncased in the model path to search on BERT.
 ```
 cd ./adapterhub-nas
 git lfs install
 git clone https://huggingface.co/bert-base-uncased
 ```
-5. Also install requires datasets from the following python scripts:
+5. Also install the required datasets from the following python scripts:
 ```
 import datasets
 data_list = ['mrpc', 'sst2', 'qnli', 'mnli', 'qqp', 'cola', 'rte', 'stsb']